g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_0600f808c7578546aaadd0123672242f.png)

-Step 13: There you have it, your first successful  cypress test.
+Step 13: There you have it, your first successful  cypress test!

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_a053a5f4a77c32722cfa1c18e32f4640.png)

+>**Please Note**: If you are experiencing issues during the installation process, Check Cypress's Official Documentation: https://docs.cypress.io/guides/overview/why-cypress

 Playwright: Playwright is set up from the command line, using an npm command: `npm init playwright`.
 This initialization step is an interactive workflow that asks you to choose your desired scripting language (Javascript or Typescript), the location of your test scripts, and whether to include a Github Actions Workflow for CI.

 After these prompts, you can write new tests or run existing example tests using the command: npx playwright test.
 Playwright also includes a UI mode that is accessed using the `--ui` flag when invoking it using npm.

 ![Playwright UI mode](https://imgur.com/tEURhbH.png)
 Aside from Playwright’s dependency on Node.js, it simplifies browser setup/connection by downloading the required testing browsers in the local directory.
 This means that even if you do not have the required browsers installed, you can still run Playwright tests.

 ![Playwright’s supported browsers](https://i.imgur.com/ItgZnIH.png)

 Step by step guide to installing playwright:

-The installation process of playwright is somewhat similar to that of cypress and if you have followed the cypress installation steps carefully, then this process should be an easy one for you.
+The installation process of Playwright is somewhat similar to that of cypress and if you have followed the cypress installation steps carefully, then this process should be an easy one for you.

 Step 1: Install visual studio code.